Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step4.md

 Now lets publish an update, since we just invited peple over and now our occupancy is 10!

+First lets open a new terminal so we can leave the follow command running. `echo "New terminal"`{{execute T2}}

 `cat twin_ids | awk '{print $1 "\toccupancy\t{\"occupancy\": 10}"}' | ./iotic-spacectl publish`{{execute T2}}

 ## Recap